mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 - When unsure, use context7 or web search
 ```

 The minimal set of rules to get started.
-I thought of it as a "cheat sheet", a place to jot down preferences and constraints so I didn't have to repeat them every repository.
+Preferences and constraints so I didn't have to repeat myself every repository. *(If you've ever explained to an AI for the fifth time that you use `uv` and not `pip`, you know the feeling.)*

 A few weeks later, CLAUDE.md was getting long.
-I kept mixing code quality rules with testing discipline and security constraints.
-Each deserved its own file.
+I kept mixing code quality rules with testing discipline and security constraints, like a junk drawer that starts with batteries and ends with expired coupons.
+Each category deserved its own file.
-I had to split them by domain as per Claude Code's [memory documentation](https://docs.anthropic.com/en/docs/claude-code/memory) [Who said engineers do not read docs!]
+I split them by domain as per Claude Code's [memory documentation](https://docs.anthropic.com/en/docs/claude-code/memory).
+(Yes, I read the docs.
+I know, shocking.)

 ```bash
 ~/.claude/